quickwit-oss/tantivy/docs/tutorial.md

 The json displayed at the end has been written in `wikipedia-index/meta.json`.

-# Step 3 - Get the documents to index
+# Get the documents to index

 Tantivy's index command offers a way to index a json file.
 More accurately, the file must contain one document per line, in a json format.